LafColITS/moodle-theme_stellar/README.md

 Modify this theme
 =================
-This theme contains all the less files necessary to recompile the CSS.
+Recompiling this theme's less files requires the Bootstrap 3 theme's source files.
+Run `composer install` to import these.

 This theme was developed using the gulp task runner: http://gulpjs.com/.
 Please see `gulpfile.js` for associated tasks.
 To recompile the CSS, make the changes in the associated less files and then run `gulp styles`.